NoxArt/SublimeText2-FTPSync/README.md

 SublimeText2-FTPSync
 ====================

 Simple and free plugin for FTP syncing.
+Just hit the _save_ and it's upped.

 What's there for you?
-* Simple save -> upload scenario
 * Multiple named upload targets
 * Ignored file regex patterns
 * Secure transfer using TLS